Ishmaeel/CrackbookRevival/README.md

 Crackbook
 =========

-A Chrome extension for discouraging the use of attention-sucking websites.
+A Chrome extension for discouraging the compulsive use of attention-sucking websites.
+The main idea of the extension is that delaying access to the website is more effective than an outright ban because it is less likely to provoke disabling of the ban.

-First you will have to specify domains of distracting sites.
-Then, after you browse them for a while the extension will remind you a few times to stop wasting time, and after a while it will start blocking each junk page for one minute.
+After you browse websites from a predefined list for a while, the extension will remind you a few times to stop wasting time, and afterwards it will start blocking each junk page for one minute.
 The junk counter resets daily.

 The source code is available under the MIT license (see the file LICENSE).